aleksmilev/Travel-agency-manager/README.md

-# Template empty project for Angular
+# Travel agency manager with Angular